-Here, ${\omega_0}$ represents the intrinsic pole frequency of the operational amplifier, and $\omega_Q = \frac{1}{C_L \cdot R_0}$ denotes the second pole frequency introduced by the output capacitive load and the op-amp’s output resistance.
-The expression $A_F(s)$ is rewritten as:
+In this expression, ${\omega_0}$ is the dominant pole frequency of the operational amplifier, $\omega_Q = \frac{1}{C_L \cdot R_0}$, where ${\omega_Q}$ corresponds to the second pole frequency arising from the capacitive load and the output resistance of the operational amplifier.
+The expression for $A_F(s)$ can be rewritten as: